top of page

 Why do so few mutual fund families launch so many funds and styles around the World?
 We posit that launching numerous funds on an increasingly granular style grid allows incumbent families to congest the product space and deter market entry.
 Key to this argument is the persistently low dimensionality of the mutual fund product space, which we establish by analyzing the names of over 40,000 equity funds sold in 91 countries between 1931 and 2015.
 Over time, the strategy of filling up the style grid has led to the dominance of few families offering large, granular, and similar fund menus.

-Green urban development: The impact investment strategy of Canadian pension funds (2021), with Alexander D. Beath, Maaike Van Bragt, Yuedan Liu, and Quentin Spehner, Journal of Sustainable Real Estate
+Green urban development: The impact investment strategy of Canadian pension funds (2022), with Alexander D. Beath, Maaike Van Bragt, Yuedan Liu, and Quentin Spehner, Journal of Sustainable Real Estate Vol. 14:1, 75-94

 We investigate the investment strategy that large Canadian pension funds implement in the private real estate market.
 Even though they manage just 6% of global pension assets in our data, Canadian pension funds are responsible for 60% of the total value of direct real estate deals involving a pension fund.
 Their portfolio strategy combines global asset diversification with a local impact strategy that consists of internally developing and green urban properties.
 Using a common benchmarking methodology across funds, we show that this strategy delivers superior performance net of fees and drives the green development of major city centers.